learn-co-curriculum/project-template-react-rails-api/README.md

 the `config` folder.
 You will need the value in the `master.key` file to set up the web service in Render.

+Commit your changes and push them to GitHub.

 ### Create the App Database

 Render allows users to create [multiple databases within a single PostgreSQL